Rookout/docs/docs/breakpoints-tasks.md

 ---
-id: rules-tasks
+id: breakpoints-tasks
 title: Breakpoint Tasks
 ---

 ## Data Redaction

-The [filter operation](rules-reference.md#filter) may be used to perform data redaction on the data fetched by a Breakpoint before sending it to its destination.
+The [filter operation](breakpoints-reference.md#filter) may be used to perform data redaction on the data fetched by a Breakpoint before sending it to its destination.

 For example, adding the following snippet to the Breakpoint Operations section:
 ```json